-Would the project interfere substantially with the movement of any native Impact 3.5-4 resident or migratory fish and wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites?
+Impact 3.5-4 Would the project interfere substantially with the movement of any native resident or migratory fish and wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites?

+Implementation of the full suite of biology mitigation measures (BIO-1 through BIO-8) as well as the mitigation measures (BIO-9 through BIO-11) are designed to minimize and mitigate for impacts to wildlife in the Project Area.
 The proposed project would not interfere with any native resident or migratory wildlife corridors, nor interfere with the movement of any resident or migratory species.
 The proposed Dogwood geothermal plant will be constructed within the HGEC which is entirely fenced for security purposes, precluding wildlife from using the site as habitat or for migration.
-The area to be developed for the solar facilities has suitable habitat for burrowing owl, long-billed curlew and norther harrier.
+The area to be developed for the solar facilities has suitable habitat for numerous wildlife species, including the special-status species shown in Table 3.5-1.
+While the site functions as part of general habitat for wildlife and provides for local movement of terrestrial wildlife, it does not serve as a corridor.

+burrowing owl, long billed curlew and norther harrier.
 Burrowing owls are considered to have a moderate potential to occur within the project site.
-Long-billed curlews were observed in the alfalfa fields which are located within the survey buffer area west of the proposed Dogwood parasitic solar energy facilities polygon and east of the existing pipeline area.
+Long billed curlews were observed in the alfalfa fields which are located within the survey buffer area west of the proposed Dogwood parasitic solar energy facilities polygon and east of the existing pipeline area.
 One northern harrier was observed circling over the field immediately east of Beech Drain and south of Willoughby Road.
 Although this area is within the survey buffer area, it is outside of the project ground disturbance footprint.
 However, as described under Impact 3.5-1, Mitigation Measures BIO-1 through BIO-4 would reduce impacts to less than significant levels.